Frequent asked questions to the business office. If you can’t find your answer here, please contact the ASCA Business Office.

 6 – Lifetime

-Question: I would like to compete in the ASCA trialing program, but my dog is not an Aussie.
+I would like to compete in an ASCA trialing program, but my dog is not an Aussie or eligible for ASCA registration.
 How can I compete in ASCA trials?